The-Motolani/requirement-analysis/README.md

-# requirement-analysis
-Requirement analysis in Software Development
+# Requirement Analysis in Software Development.

+## Objectives

+To give a clear understanding of what the system should do and how it should perform.